Study Abroad and University-Affiliated Student International Travel During COVID-19

 Graduate and undergraduate students engaging in all other university-affiliated international travel should register through the Student International Travel Registry as per established policy.
 Covered activities include: non-credit bearing travel organized or sponsored by a KU unit, faculty or staff member; travel supported with KU funding; international performances or athletic competitions; travel organized or sponsored by KU student organizations; and travel by students to meetings of academic and professional associations, including conferences.
 International travel registration must be completed not later than 30 days prior to departure.

-Students registering travel to locations with a Department of State travel advisory level 3 or travel advisory level 4 will be required to secure approval through the KU International Travel Review Committee (ITRC) in advance of travel.
+Students registering travel to locations with a Department of State travel advisory level 3 (undergraduates) or travel advisory level 4 (both graduates and undergraduates) will be required to secure approval through the KU International Travel Review Committee (ITRC) in advance of travel.
 Students approved for travel to a DOS Level 3 or Level 4 destination will be required to sign the associated waiver and release of liability for travel to high-risk locations.
 Parent/guardian signature is required on this document for all undergraduate students.

-Upon return from international travel, all individuals must follow CDC, KU and KDHE recommendations and requirements.
-This may include provision of a negative COVID-19 PCR test upon arrival to the United States, self-isolation and personal health monitoring for 7 days with a negative PCR test or 0 days with no test, and immediate notification to your healthcare provider if symptoms develop.
+Upon return from international travel, all individuals follow CDC, KU and KDHE recommendations and requirements.
+This may include provision of a negative COVID-19 PCR test upon arrival to the United States, personal health monitoring, and immediate notification to your healthcare provider if symptoms develop.